 Does PRP Work?

 While individual results vary and no guarantees of success can be made, preliminary studies indicate many patients respond to PRP therapy.
-Some hair restoration physicians apply PRP to the scalp for those patients who are not surgical candidates every three (3) to four (4) months.
+Some hair restoration physicians apply PRP to the scalp for those patients who are not surgical candidates every six (6) to eight (8) weeks.
 Other protocols will use PRP before or during surgery to insure graft survivability.

 PRP is an emerging non surgical based therapy for natural stimulation for thinning hair.
 Larger clinical studies are pending but the current medical literature contains numerous positive results.
 Although a few controlled studies exist, anecdotal and case reports are the primary sources reflecting success with PRP therapy.